jgarber623/craft-webmention-client/README.md

 # Craft Webmention Client Plugin

+**This project is no longer maintained.** For a newer (and better!)
+Craft webmention plugin, check out [Matthias Ott's Webmention Plugin for Craft CMS](https://github.com/matthiasott/webmention).

 This plugin for the [Craft CMS](http://buildwithcraft.com/) allows you to send [webmentions](http://indiewebcamp.com/webmention) to other websites.
 From the IndieWebCamp wiki:

 > Webmention is a modern update to Pingback, using only HTTP and x-www-urlencoded content rather than XMLRPC requests.